 Home insurance cost in California by city

 The cost of home insurance in California also depends on where you live.
-Some cities have higher average rates than others, due to factors like crime, wildfire prevalence and home values.
+Some cities have higher average rates than others due to crime, wildfire prevalence, and home values.
 The table below includes the average cost of home insurance in California’s largest cities, based on the most recent Insurance.com data, for a policy with $300,000 in dwelling and liability coverage, with a $1,000 deductible.

 City | Average annual rate | $ difference from state average of $1,380 |